-By upholding the highest standards of professionalism, expert witnesses help maintain the integrity of the surveying profession and protect public interest.
-RICS’ expert witness standard is written for surveyors who provide expert evidence to be relied upon in civil proceedings before a wide range of tribunals.
+By upholding the highest standards of professionalism, expert witnesses help maintain the integrity of the surveying profession and protect the public interest.
+RICS’ expert witness standard is written for surveyors who provide expert evidence to be relied upon in civil proceedings within a wide range of tribunals.

-RICS is now updating the professional standard for members acting as expert witnesses through a new consultation, supporting best practice, global consistency and the public interest in expert witness services.
-This major update to the standard highlights new risks such as conditional fees and modern technology challenges and focuses on integrity, impartiality and acting within an area of expertise.
+The new 5th edition of Surveyors acting as expert witnesses professional standard supports best practice, global consistency and the public interest in expert witness services through a major update, addressing matters such as conditional fees and modern technology challenges and focuses on integrity, impartiality and acting within an area of expertise.

 • Explains the need for clear instructions and terms of engagement